 Sampling procedures

-At seven stations (Stns H1-7), hydrological measurements and sampling of the water and zooplanktons were carried out from a ship. ater quality measurements (temperature, salinity, fluorescence, photon flux density, etc.) a probe (AAQ176, JFE Advantec, Kobe, Japan), and 4 L of water samples in plastic bottles with a Van Dorn water sampler at depths of 100, 50, and 10% surface irradiance.
-The net-zooplanktons samples were collected vertically by Kitahara plankton net (100 µm mesh opening) from , and fixed immediately with formaldehyde on the ship.
+At the seven stations (Stns H1-7), hydrological measurements and sampling of the water and zooplanktons were carried out from a ship.
+Water quality measurements (temperature, salinity, fluorescence, photon flux density, etc.) were conducted using a probe (AAQ176, JFE Advantec, Kobe, Japan), and 4 L of water samples in plastic bottles were collected with a Van Dorn water sampler at depths of 100, 50, and 10% surface irradiance.
+The net-zooplanktons samples were collected vertically by Kitahara plankton net (100 µm mesh opening) from 1 m above the sea floor to the surface, and were fixed immediately with formaldehyde on the ship.

 Sample treatment and analysis

-In laboratory, surface water samples fixed 1% glutaraldehyde were observed with a microscope, and cell density of phytoplanktons.
-For determination of chlorophyll a (Chl.a) concentration, 300 ml of water samples were filtered through glass-fiber filters (GF/F, Whatman, Maidstone, UK), the residues on the filters were extracted with 10 ml of 90% acetone in dark conditions at -20°C for 16-24 hours.
+In the laboratory, surface water samples fixed with 1% glutaraldehyde were observed with a microscope, and cell density of phytoplanktons were determined.
+For the determination of chlorophyll a (Chl.a) concentration, 300 ml of water samples were filtered through glass-fiber filters (GF/F, Whatman, Maidstone, UK), and the residues on the filters were extracted with 10 ml of 90% acetone in dark conditions at -20°C for 16-24 hours.
 The extracts were sonicated for 20 min, and their Chl.a concentrations were determined fluorophotometrically (10-AU-5, Turner Designs, Sunnyvale, CA, USA), according to Welschmeyer method [13].
-For the estimation of the primary production, the water samples were filtered through a 220 µm mesh screen to remove large zooplankton and transferred into 500 mL polycarbonate bottles light intensity (50 and 10%) by density filters.
+For the estimation of the primary production, the water samples were filtered through a 220 µm mesh screen to remove large zooplankton and were transferred into 500 mL polycarbonate bottles, wherein light intensity (50 and 10%) was regulated by density filters.
 After the addition of NaH13CO3, the bottles were incubated immediately in a culture tank at situ temperature with ca. 200 µmol-photons/m2/sec of light intensity for four hours.
-After incubation, the samples were filtered through precombusted GF/F filters (450°C for 4 h), treated with 1N HCl for removal inorganic carbon, and stored at -20°C until isotope analysis.
-Particulate organic carbon (POC) and atom% of 13C of the residuals on the dried filters (60°C for 48 h) were analyed by elemental analyzer-isotope ratio mass spectrometer (FlashA EA1112-DELTA V ADVANTAGE, Thermo Fisher Scientific, MA, USA).
+After incubation, the samples were filtered through precombusted GF/F filters (450°C for 4 h), treated with 1N HCl for removal of inorganic carbon, and stored at -20°C until isotope analysis.
+Particulate organic carbon (POC) and atom% of 13C of the residuals on the dried filters (60°C for 48 h) were analyzed by elemental analyzer-isotope ratio mass spectrometer (FlashA EA1112-DELTA V ADVANTAGE, Thermo Fisher Scientific, MA, USA).
 The photosynthetic rate was calculated according to Reference [14].

 Data analysis